 How does it help?

-User-generated content (USG) is multimedia content that your customers create about your business.
-USG serves as social proof that your restaurant is excellent and helps attract customers.
+User-generated content (UGC) is multimedia content that your customers create about your business.
+UGC serves as social proof that your restaurant is excellent and helps attract customers.

 When you repost content initially shared by a customer, it makes that customer feel appreciated — dare we say famous — for being featured in your restaurant's social media feed.